39 Surrey pubs with beer gardens to visit this summer

 Perhaps not as famous as some of the racecourse-side pubs, The Jolly Coopers (which is found just outside the town centre) has been making a bit of a name for itself over the past year or two.
 They also have their very own microbrewery.

 The King William IV offers some spectacular views of Mole Valley from its pretty garden terrace, which stays open all year and is the perfect place to enjoy a lazy afternoon.
-Plus, every Sunday between June and September in 2018 visitors will be treated to live jazz and barbeque’s on the garden terrace.
-The pub’s home-cooked food and selection of real ales and wine, makes it a great pit stop on one of the many walking routes in the surrounding area.
+The pub's home-cooked food and selection of real ales and wine, makes it a great pit stop on one of the many walking routes in the surrounding area.
 The King William IV is ideally located for walking on Box Hill, Norbury Park or Mickleham Downs.
 Cherkley Court is also accessible by footpath from the bottom of Byttom Hill.

 This pretty family-run pub has long been at the heart of the Kingswood community (since 1898, in fact) and boasts a large garden that's perfect for catching up over a meal or drinks with friends.
 Its restaurant is found in the pub's conservatory, so let there be light.